davish/davi.sh/src/content/blog/2026/02/markov-ideas.md

 ## Interoperability is a non-goal

-Most popular new languages of the past decade have all piggybacked on existing software
+Most popular new languages of the past decade have all piggy-backed on existing software
 ecosystems: Swift on Objective-C; Kotlin on Java; TypeScript on JavaScript.[^6] Allowing programmers to gradually migrate over their existing codebases and rely on existing trusted dependencies has been the characteristic behind each of those languages' rises.